athkdev/blog/content/leetcode resources/2192 All Ancestors of a Node in a Directed Acyclic Graph.md

 So, since graphs are recursive structures, you may find some sub-problem that would solve our purpose.

-Such as, the number of ancestors a node `u` has, is the number of ancestors all of it's past ancestors has.
+Such as, the number of ancestors a node `u` has, is the number of ancestors all of it's past ancestors have.
 For this one would require to know the parents of a child node.
 Luckily, we have a DAG and are given an edge list - we can just store the graph in a reverse order.

 But you can imagine, when we calculate an ancestor list `anc_list_u` for a node `u` and when `u` will be used as an ancestor for some other node `v`.
 The ancestor list `anc_list_v` for node `v` would consist duplicates of all ancestors in `anc_list_u` and `anc_list_v`.

 So to tackle that, our sub-problem computes ancestors in a set to avoid duplicates.
-The problem also asks use that every thing is sorted, so we throw in a `sorted()` there too.
+The problem also asks us that every thing is sorted, so we throw in a `sorted()` there too.

 # Code